Sarileru Neekevvaru: Plot

-Ajay Krishna is a Major in Para SF of the Indian Army, where another person, also named Ajay joins his regiment (Parachute Regiment).
+Bharathi is a medical college professor.
+She lives with her elder daughter-in-law, daughter and an adoptive daughter.
+Her elder son was an army martyr while her younger son is a Captain in the Indian Army.
+She calls her son to come for the arrangements for her daughter's wedding.
+The scene then shifts to Ajay Krishna who is a Major in the Para SF where Bharathi's son who is also named Ajay is also a member of the regiment.
 During a shootout in a rescue operation, Ajay gets severely injured.
-Ajay's Brigadier sends Ajay Krishna and his colleague Siva Prasad to inform the news to Ajay's family by ensuring that Ajay's sister's wedding preparations are not disturbed.
+General Murali Sharma sends Ajay Krishna and his colleague Captain Prasad to inform the news to Ajay's family after the wedding thus ensuring that the preparations are not disturbed.
 On the way to Kurnool on a train, they come across Samskruthi, who is an irritating-comic girl.
 Samskruthi sees Ajay Krishna and falls in love with him.
-She tries to impress Ajay unusually, but to no avail.
+She tries to impress Ajay unusually but to no avail.

-In Kurnool, Ajay's mother, Bharathi went into hiding with her family to escape from MLA Yeddula Nagendra.
-When they are caught by Nagendra's men who threaten to kill them, Ajay Krishna arrives and thrashes the men with a warning that he would deal with Nagendra in the same way.
+Once Ajay Krishna and Prasad reach Kurnool, they find Bharathi's house empty.
+Eventually, they find that she and her family went into hiding to escape from MLA Nagendra.
+When they are caught by Nagendra's men who threaten to kill them, Ajay Krishna arrives and battles with the men with a warning that he would deal with Nagendra in the same way.
 Nagendra's main henchman narrates this to Nagendra.
-Meanwhile, Bharathi reveals to Ajay Krishna that she lodged a case against Nagendra for planning the murder of her brother's son, which was covered up as a suicide.
+Meanwhile, Bharathi reveals to Ajay Krishna that she had lodged a case against Nagendra for planning the murder of her cousin, which was covered up as a suicide.
 When Nagendra threatens her to withdraw the case, she stood her ground.
 Consequently, Bharathi is suspended from the college on the allegation of leaking the exam paper and her daughter's marriage gets called off.
 Ajay Krishna, along with Bharathi leaves for Nagendra's house and challenges him, stating that he will change him into a responsible citizen, by making him surrender after fetching all the evidence.
-Ajay Krishna learns that Nagendra has been involved in a scam through Ramakrishna, a government officer, who along with a bank officer (Bharathi's brother's son) tried to uncover the scam with the help of a techie, who works in Nagendra Technologies (which is founded by Nagendra and is running his scams).